Teaneck, New Jersey: Media

 WVNJ AM-1160 (licensed to Oakland, New Jersey) maintains studios at 1086 Teaneck Road.
 WFDU FM-89.1 operates from studios at Fairleigh Dickinson University, and there was a defunct AM Carrier Current version of WFDU on 640 through some time in the 1980s.

 Public services

+The Richard Rodda Community Center, located near Route 4 at the south end of Votee Park, is a 50900 sqft community and recreation center completed in 1998.
+The facility includes two full sized gyms, a dance studio, a kitchen and several multipurpose rooms.
+The Teaneck Recreation Department offers educational, sports and arts programs throughout the year.
+The Rodda Center is home to the Senior Citizens Service Center, which offers educational and fitness activities for adults ages 55 and up, and serves hot lunch daily, provided by the Bergen County Division of Senior Services.